sunsided/rust-sudoku-solver/README.md

 # A Sudoku Solver in Rust

-This project is an attempt to familiarize myself with Rust in terms of both the language itself, patterns and workspaces.
+This project is an attempt at familiarizing myself with Rust in terms of both the language itself, patterns and workspaces.
 To do something at least remotely meaningful, it implements a Sudoku solver.